megaserg/megaserg.github.io/_posts/2018-07-21-written-communication.md

 ---
 layout: post
 title: "A case for written communication"
 tags: communication, reading, writing
+crosspost_to_medium: true
 ---

 **TL;DR:** In corporate world, explicit written communication is better than word-of-mouth and telephone game.
 Most meetings are better when they start and finish with a written document.
 To become a happy and productive team, ask to put things in writing.